Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 - **Version**: >= R2018a ( >= **R2021a** recommended )

   - **R2021a** may be the first version actually suitable for RL environment as it allows `instance parameters`.
-Previous versions of Embedded Coder will generates static parameters which might be difficult to use in a program.
+Previous versions of Embedded Coder will generate static parameters which might be difficult to use in a program.
   - For version >= R2018a, limited support is added.

      Before R2021a, MATLAB inlines parameters that are defined in the model workspace when the C++ interface is selected.
 Although the script includes some logic to enable coding in the R2021 workflow and maintain tunability on earlier releases, it may fail on the first run and then work on subsequent runs for unknown reasons.
 In R2021a, this process is much simpler.